kleberaluizio/my-tracker/README.md

 # my-tracker
-I created this project to have a better understanding of Vue.Js
+I created this project to have a better understanding on Vue.Js and its functionalities.

 ## Project setup
 ```